What Is BLESS & Why Is Supreme Collaborating With It?

 Supreme offers BLESS its biggest shot at fame to date, though nothing BLESS does is for anything as vapid as attention.

-I'm instantly reminded of last season's surprisingly expansive Supreme x Bernadette Corporation collab for more than a few reasons (beyond BC being bookmates with BLESS).
+I'm instantly reminded of last season's surprisingly expansive Supreme x Bernadette Corporation collab for more than a few reasons (like BC being bookmates with BLESS).

-Though it was hardly a hit with Supreme's clout-craving fanbase, that team-up called back to Supreme's glory days, when the massively popular streetwear inceptor would drop seasonal merch with an undersung artist or brand simply because it could.
+Though it was hardly a hit with Supreme's clout-craving fanbase, the BC team-up called back to Supreme's glory days, when the massively popular streetwear inceptor would drop seasonal merch with an undersung artist or brand simply because it could.

 The story is also there with BLESS.
-And what makes this partnership especially cool is that BLESS has the stylistic flair to also make excellent clothes.
+And so is the clothing.